-Caesars second lien noteholders confirm support for economic terms of consensual chapter 11 plan
+Caesars' second lien noteholders negotiate extraordinary recovery through consensual chapter 11 plan

 Clients Caesars Entertainment Corporation Noteholders

-Jones Day represents the Official Committee of Second Priority Noteholders ("Second Priority Noteholders") of Caesars Entertainment Operating Company ("CEOC"), the casino operator who filed for bankruptcy in January 2015.
+Jones Day represented the Official Committee of Second Priority Noteholders ("Second Priority Noteholders") of Caesars Entertainment Operating Company ("CEOC"), the casino operator who filed for bankruptcy in January 2015.

 In re Caesars Entertainment Operating Co., Case No. 15-01145 (Bankr.
 N.D.Ill.)